ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 ###### Scenario: User skips terms and conditions during initial registration
 Given the User is viewing the terms and conditions page
 And the User has been directed to the terms and conditions after completing the registration process
-When the User clicks “Skip”
+When the User clicks "Skip"
 Then the User is directed to the RFIs page
-And the User’s profile will state, “You have not agreed to the Terms & Conditions.”
+And the User’s profile will state, "You have not agreed to the Terms & Conditions."

 ###### Scenario: User skips terms and conditions when reviewing on User profile
 Given the User is viewing the terms and conditions page
 And the User has not accepted the terms and conditions
-When the User clicks “Skip”
+When the User clicks "Skip"
 Then the User is directed to the User’s profile page
-And the User’s profile will state, “You have not agreed to the Terms & Conditions.”
+And the User’s profile will state, "You have not agreed to the Terms & Conditions."

 ###### Scenario: User accepts the terms and conditions during initial registration
 Given the User is viewing the terms and conditions page
 And the User has not accepted the terms and conditions
-When the User clicks “I Accept”
+When the User clicks "I Accept"
 Then the User is directed to the RFIs page
-And the User’s profile will state, “You agreed to the Terms and Conditions on [date] at [time].”
+And the User’s profile will state, "You agreed to the Terms and Conditions on [date] at [time]."

 ###### Scenario: User accepts the terms and conditions from the User’s profile
 Given the User is viewing the terms and conditions page
 And the User has not accepted the terms and conditions
 And the User is signed in
-When the User clicks “I Accept”
+When the User clicks "I Accept"
 Then the User is directed to the User’s profile page
-And the User’s profile will state, “You agreed to the Terms and Conditions on [date] and [time].”
+And the User’s profile will state, "You agreed to the Terms and Conditions on [date] and [time]."

 ###### Scenario: User has not accepted the terms and conditions
 Given the User has not accepted the terms and conditions
 And the User is signed in
 When the User views the User’s profile
-Then the User’s profile will state, “You have not agreed to the Terms & Conditions.”
+Then the User’s profile will state, "You have not agreed to the Terms & Conditions."

 ###### Scenario: User has accepted the terms and conditions
 Given the User has accepted the terms and conditions
 And the User is signed in
 When the User views the User’s profile
-Then the User’s profile will state, “You agreed to the Terms and Conditions on [date] and [time].”
+Then the User’s profile will state, "You agreed to the Terms and Conditions on [date] and [time]."

 TO DO